SPVillacorta/GeoNER/README.md

         ```

 4.  **Run the Jupyter Notebook:**
-    Once the model is downloaded and placed, you can run the notebook:
+    Once the model is downloaded and placed, you can run:
     ```bash
-    jupyter notebook notebooks/ner_model_evaluation.ipynb
+    jupyter notebook geoner_schema_eval.ipynb
     ```

 ## How to Use

 Follow these steps to use the `GeoNER-SchemaEval` framework: